rutherford-nj/www.rutherfordboronj.com/committees/index.md

 The application and interview process takes place annually in the fall for any Rutherford resident interested in serving on a Board, Commission or Committee for the following year.

-## Boards, Commissions and Committees
+# Boards and Commissions

 [Click here for the 2021 Board and Commission Meeting Schedule](https://storage.googleapis.com/static.rutherford-nj.com/committees/DOC680.pdf)

 *Boards and Commissions are strictly governed by by-laws and require minutes and agendas.
-Their regular meetings are open to the public.
+Their regular meetings are open to the public.*

 [**Board of Adjustment**](board-of-adjustment/)